-This Appendix sets forth certain terms and conditions of eligibility and participation in the Plan.
+This Appendix sets forth certain terms and conditions of eligibility and participation in the Plan, effective as of January 1, 2019.
 Terms and conditions of eligibility specified in the Welfare Program Documents that are not contrary to, or inconsistent with, the terms and conditions in this Appendix F shall also apply.